 How to Remove Corrosion from Copper Wiring

-Corrosion isn't always isolated to what you can see.
-It can creep up inside the insulation and if you do not clean it with the rest, it will simply grow and corrode the rest of the wire all over again.
-So, before you begin cleaning the copper wire, it is best to strip the insulation to make sure you are getting all of the corrosion off in one sweep.
+Oxidation isn't always limited to what you can see—it can creep up inside wiring insulation, and if you don't remove all of it, it will simply grow over the rest of the wire again.
+So before you begin cleaning the copper wire, it's best to strip the insulation far enough back to make sure you are getting all of the corrosion off in one sweep.

 While you're doing this, you might come across some stranded copper wires that are more of a silvery color.
 That type of wire is intentionally coated or "tinned" during the manufacturing process to protect it from any corrosion and create the best possible connections.

 Tinning the wires is actually a process anyone can do with a soldering iron, flux, and solder.
 The process consists of twisting together all the strands making up the wire, coat the exposed wire with flux which is designed to make the thin flow through the strands adhering to them, and then heating up the exposed fluxed wire with the soldering iron until it gets hot enough to melt the solder and absorb it.
 The process will also keep all the strands together as one.

 The best chemical to clean copper wiring would be acetic acid, and the best news is that it is readily available in every household, better known as vinegar.
 Any type of vinegar is good to do this, from white, or balsamic, or rice vinegar and combined with salt, another common ingredient.
 When you dip the exposed wire into such a solution, the acid from the vinegar strips the patina from the copper while the salt provides the abrasion necessary to remove the grime.

 Along with those products, you will need at least two containers made of plastic, glass, or paper such as paper cups, one container to be put aside for the next chemical solution.